Definitions and key ratios

 Net debt and leverage ratio |

-Net debt represents Eltel's indebtedness.
+Net nebt represents Eltel's indebtedness.
 It is used to monitor capital structure and financial capacity.
 It is also used in calculating the leverage ratio.
 The leverage ratio is defined as covenant in Eltel's financing agreement.
-Net debt: Interest-bearing debt (excluding shareholder loans) - cash and cash equivalents Net debt, 2021 financing agreement: Leverage ratio1): Net debt / EBITDA |
+Net debt: Interest-bearing debt - cash and cash equivalents Leverage ratio1): Net debt / Adjusted EBITDA |

 Net working capital |

-Net working capital is used to follow the amount of short-term running capital needed for the business to operate.
+Net working capital is used to follow the amount of capital needed for the business to operate.
 Used also as a factor to calculate operative capital employed.
 Net working capital: |

-Committed order backlog | Committed order backlog is the total value of committed orders received but not yet recognised as sales.
-It is the (best) measure of unsatisfied performance obligations according to IFRS 15 Revenue from contracts with customer. |
+Committed order backlog | Committed order backlog is the total value of committed orders received but not yet recognized as sales.
+It does not include frame agreements unless a binding purchase order has been received.
+It is the best measure of unsatisfied performance obligations according to IFRS 15 Revenue from contracts with customer. |

-1) Calculated on a rolling 12 months basis
+1) Calculated on a rolling 12 months basis.

 Contact Person

-Director, Communications and Investor Relations
+Director, Communications

 elin.otter@eltelnetworks.com